To Make Love Sweeter for You

-"To Make Love Sweeter For You" is a song written by George Morgan and performed by Jerry Lee Lewis.
+"To Make Love Sweeter For You" is a song written by Jerry Kennedy and Glenn Sutton and performed by Jerry Lee Lewis.
 The song was Jerry Lee Lewis' third number one on the country chart and his first since "Great Balls of Fire" in 1958.
 "To Make Love Sweeter For You" stayed at number one for a single week and spent a total of thirteen weeks on the country chart.